Kac1509/ZebrafishClassifier/README.md

 ├── Setup.py
 This file is used to set up the environment.
 In this file all the paths are set and the data is extracted from the zip file.
 All folders are cleared to reset the environment for the next run.

+├── main_knn.py
+This file contains all of the required functions for generating and evaluating our KNN model.
+The parameters of the model are defined and set here.
+Model configuration, compilation and execution is located in this file.

+├── KNN_helpers.py
+All helper functions regarding KNN model are located here.
+It consists primairly of functions for file and folder manipulation.

 ## Authors